mirror of

 📜 License

-This project is licensed under the Mozilla Public License 2.0.
+This project is licensed under the GNU General Public License v3.

 See LICENSE for details.